solana-labs/solana/rfcs/0003-storage.md

 Storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
 Not a full-node.

-#### ledger block
+#### ledger segment

 Portion of the ledger which is downloaded by the replicator where storage proof data is derived.

 #### CBC block

-Smallest encrypted chunk of ledger, an encrypted ledger block would be made of many CBC blocks. `(size of ledger block) / (size of cbc block)` to be exact.
+Smallest encrypted chunk of ledger, an encrypted ledger segment would be made of many CBC blocks. `ledger_segment_size / cbc_block_size` to be exact.

 #### storage proof

-A set of sha hash state which is constructed by sampling the encrypted version of the stored ledger block at certain offsets.
+A set of sha hash state which is constructed by sampling the encrypted version of the stored ledger segment at certain offsets.

 #### fake storage proof